-They think her judgements have weight because of her middle-class status, her position in society as the wife of a bank manager and mother of seven.
-They think that no matter how many wise judges, commentators, writers thinkers and just plain everyday people think that Ned Kelly was a murderous and hatful criminal, the fact that Mrs Scott liked him shows they’re all wrong.
+They all seem to think Mrs Scotts positive words about Ned Kelly should be taken seriously.
+They must think her judgements have weight because of her middle-class status, her position in society as the wife of a bank manager and mother of seven.
+They must think that no matter how many wise judges, commentators, writers thinkers and just plain everyday people think that Ned Kelly was a murderous and hateful criminal, the fact that Mrs Scott liked him shows they’re all wrong.

 I would like to offer an alternative view about that article and about Mrs Scott, though it is really just an elaboration of the suggestion made on that FB page that Mrs Scott “had a little thing” for Ned Kelly.
 My thoughts are not directed at the inhabitants of the echo-chamber but to anyone outside it who might have had even a fleeting doubt about John McQuiltons or his supporters’ opinions of Mrs Scotts behaviour.